Kmellzie/monitor-dev/README.md

 ![alt text](https://raw.githubusercontent.com/Kmellzie/monitor-dev/master/project/resources/imgs/KamonMetrics-Memory.png)

-In this project you will find the following artifacts in the **resources** folder:
+In this project you will find the following artifacts in the **project/resources** folder:

 * docker-compose.yml
 * KamonMetrics-Dashboard.json